Stumble/sqlc/GUIDE.md

 + Use `::type` postgreSQL type conversion to hint sqlc for arguments that their types are hard or impossible to be inferred.

+Known issues:

++ `from unnest(array1, arry2)` is not supported yet.
+Use `select unnest(array1), unnest(array1)` instead.
+  Note, when the arrays are not all the same length then the shorter ones are padded with NULLs.

 This wicked forked sqlc adds two abilities to query: cache and invalidate.

 Both of them are added by extending sqlc to allow passing additional options per each query.